 "Thus, it is more reasonable to regard these animals, in most cases at least, merely as extinct . . . known to the patriarchs as living animals but later known only by their ancient reputations." (ibid.
 Chapter 12, section "Dragons and Unicorns")

-It may not be entirely coincidental that the oldest book in Scripture, Job, lists several mythical animals.
+It may not be entirely coincidental that the oldest book in the Bible, Job, lists several mythical animals.
 Dated around the 1660s B.C., it was written more than two hundred years BEFORE Moses penned the books of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Job references five of our seven exotic beasts - dragons (Job 30:29), the behemoth (40:15), the leviathan (41:1), unicorns (39:9 - 10), and possibly the phoenix bird (29:18).